tomuxmon/xml-mut/readme.md

 </Project>
 ```

 Here we are missing a `delete` so most probably that is not an intended result.
-But it demonstrates the transfer of text value from `Version` sub node to `Version` attribute.
+But it demonstrates the transfer of text value from the `Version` sub-node to the `Version` attribute.

 #### Tail

-like with `text`, `tail` will always look the same: `[tail]`.
-Here we are saying we want to pick nodes tail as a value.
-Nodes tail is actually a text after nodes closing tag.
+Like with `text`, the `tail` will always look the same: `[tail]`.
+Here we are saying we want to pick node tail as a value.
+Node tail is a text after the nodes closing tag.
 Example tail usage below.

 ```sql
 GET Project/ItemGroup